emohammed688/Fault-Sim/README.md

 # Fault-Sim

-This is a mini Fault simulator that was created me and several others for a class project.
+This is a mini Fault simulator that was created myself and two others as part of a class project.